How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 - Non-Japanese-speaking expat parents whose children are entering the shūgaku sōdan process

-- Families who've received the September notification letter and don't know what it means or what to do
+- Families who've received a shūgaku sōdan notice during the September–December notification and negotiation period and don't know what it means or what to do

 - Mid-year arrivals trying to understand why their child isn't receiving services and when the next assessment window opens